 Turkish Corners on Wingback Chair

 Here's an example of a poorly upholstered wingback chair.
-Staples show through seams, the fabric droops, the nap is wrong, and the original seat cushion is gone.
+Staples show through seams, the fabric droops, the nap is wrong, and the original seat cushion foam is gone.
 Because the cushion was replaced with static padding, the chair corners are now pleated.
 And the pleats are sloppy at best.
 This chair is in desparate need of new upholstery.

 We start with the new fabric; a traditional blue velveteen.
 When upholstering with velveteen, it's important to consistently align the nap in a downward direction.
 That way, when somebody rises from the chair they'll smooth the nap instead of brushing against it.
 Brushing against the nap not only wears down the fabric, a "ruffled nap" takes on a slightly different color.
 Properly aligning the nap is critical.